 # Suppression Lists and Subscriber Status

-> Suppression protects people who should not receive normal marketing email, such as unsubscribed, bounced, or complained subscribers.
+> Suppression protects people who should not receive normal marketing email, including unsubscribed, bounced, or complained subscribers.

 - Human page: https://mailrith.com/guides/suppression-lists